vippsas/management-api/management-api-faq.md

-If you send an invalid request to [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/management#tag/Vipps-Product-Orders/operation/orderProduct), the pre-fill will _in most cases_ fail with an error message.
+If you send an invalid request to [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/management#tag/Vipps-Product-Orders/operation/orderProduct), the pre-fill operation will _in most cases_ fail with an error message.

 Although we do as much input validation as possible, it is not possible to validate all data, so in some cases the pre-fill request will succeed, and the pre-fill URL will lead to an empty product order form.